 Like a nice piece of juicy steak.
 It’s perfect by itself but pair it with a warm gravy filled mashed potatoes and BOOOM!
 A whole new level of awesomeness.
 Doesn’t mean steak by itself isn’t enough because seriously, I would have it every single day for the rest of my life and die happy with high blood pressure.
 NOT.EVEN.JOKING.

 You have so much of care and love in you that you want to shower it on someone, maybe that someone should be yourself first.
 Why does going for a movie or a meal alone has to be related to feeling self-conscious or sorry for yourself?

 NEWS FLASH: It doesn’t!
 Take charge baby!
 You don’t need to wait for someone to come and make you feel special because you already are.

-So darling, bottom line there is not black and white rule-books designed for like and love and everything in between.
+Bottom line there is not black and white rule-books designed for like and love and everything in between.
 The one thing you CAN take control of is yourself and how much value YOU give yourself (be that yummy sizzling steak!).

 When you don’t compromise on that, nobody else would dare to and that’s the first step to a happy life.

 You are more than enough, I promise!